susyjam/MicrosoftAzureML/Azure Machine Learning Engineer Capstone Project/README.md

 The link below provides access to the video demonstration of a working deployed model.

 Apparently my microphone failed, sorry for the inconvenience, so I tried to detail everything.
-I would like to fix it again but I only have access to the course for a one of hours, could you excuse my audio?
+I would like to fix it again but I only have access to the course for a one hour, could you excuse my audio?

 [![Video](https://github.com/susyjam/MicrosoftAzureML/blob/master/Azure%20Machine%20Learning%20Engineer%20Capstone%20Project/video/Capstone%20-%20Azure%20Machine%20Learning%20Engineer.mp4)](https://www.youtube.com/watch?v=jlYA27ieUg0)